 In addition, once a GMO crop is growing, the pollen from it is now genetically modified pollen, and any resulting pollination from, let’s say, a GMO cornfield to a nearby non-GMO cornfield, will change the non-GMO crop forever.
 It will be a GMO crop from that point forward.
 The reverse is not true—if a non-GMO crop pollinates a GMO crop, the GMO crop will not revert back to non-GMO.
 Once a GMO crop, always a GMO crop.

 This also applies to some animals.
 In the US, between 10–15% of cows are injected with the bovine growth hormone rBGH, which has been genetically modified.
-This hormone has a negative impact on a cow’s health, and rBGH has been banned in many countries.1 Our ghee comes from grass fed, pasture raised cows, and it is certified organic.
+This hormone has a negative impact on a cow’s health, and rBGH has been banned in many countries2 Our ghee comes from grass fed, pasture raised cows, and it is certified organic.

 The Difference Between Organic and Non-GMO

 Banyan Botanicals is 100% certified organic, meaning we never use GMOs or, for that matter, chemical pesticides, antibiotics, or synthetic fertilizers—which are also prohibited when growing organically.
 And for all of us who love animals, the welfare of animals is closely monitored for acquiring and maintaining organic certification.

-We passionately love our planet and deeply respect the wise herbs that are here as our companions.
+We passionately love our planet and deeply respect the wise herbs and plants that are here as our companions.
 Likewise, we are proud to be your companion in supporting your health and happiness through the use of safe, organic, non-GMO, and effective herbs.